 This is not a sponsored post and as always, I only write about things I love.

-- 1 tablespoon finely chopped fresh Thai basil
+- 1 tablespoon fresh Thai basil (or othr basil is okay too), finely chopped

-- 4 approximately 5-ounce wild-caught Mahi Mahi fillets
+- 4 approximately (5-ounce) Mahi Mahi fillets (preferably wild-caught

 To make the marinade, add all of the ingredients -- except the Mahi Mahi, oil, salt and Pepper -- to a small bowl.
 Mix everything together until it's evenly incorporated and well blended.